himarora/dt-visual-servoing/README.md

+# `dt-exercises`

 This is the `dt-exercises` repo.
 It contains a suite of exercises that are designed to be used for learning.

-# Getting Started
+## Getting Started

 Start by installing the requirements:

     $ pip install -r requirements.txt

-# How to use this Repository
+## How to use this Repository

 Enter into an exercise folder.
 From there you can do the following:

- - Look at the description of the exercise
+- Look at the description of the exercise.
- - `dts exercises notebooks` will spin up the jupyter server to follow the notebook tutorials (if any) that are related to the exercise
+- `dts exercises notebooks` will spin up the jupyter server to follow the notebook tutorials (if any) that are related to the exercise.
- - `dts exercises build` will build the code (if any) in the exercise
+- `dts exercises build` will build the code (if any) in the exercise.
- - `dts exercises test --sim` will run the code using the Duckietown simulator
+- `dts exercises test --sim` will run the code using the Duckietown simulator.
 - `dts exercises test --duckiebot_name ![ROBOT_NAME] (--local)` will run the exercise on real Duckiebot hardware.
-If the `--local` option is specified then the agent will run on your local machine but communicate over the network with your Duckiebot
+If the `--local` option is specified then the agent will run on your local machine but communicate over the network with your Duckiebot.

 After running `dts exercises test` you can point your browser to `http://localhost:8087` which will give you a desktop environment that you can use to view the status of your agent.
 For example if it is a ROS agent, you can use `rqt_image_view` or `rviz` to look at debugging outputs.

 Typically there will be code for you to edit.
 Once you are happy with your code, in many cases you can *evaluate* it locally or *submit* it to a challenges for official evaluation against our challenge infrastructure.
 These are done with:

 - `dts challenges evaluate` for local evaluation and
 - `dts challenges submit` for official submission.

 You can also run your submission on your Duckiebot with:

 - `dts duckiebot submit`

-# The Anatomy of an Exercise
+## The Anatomy of an Exercise